aki-s/elscreen-tab/README.md

 ### Notes

+- Switching screens with both enter key and click with mouse are supported since 1.1.0.
 - You can use any existing keybindings of elscreen, because `elscreen-tab-mode` just keep displaying tabs of elscreen at the specified side.
 - You may try `tab-bar-mode` as an alternative if you are using Emacs version 27.